examind-ai/ltijs-firestore-scheduler/README.md

 npm install -g firebase-tools@10.0.1
 ```

-Inside your project folder (it can be any folder and it's recommended that you use an empty one), initialize a Firebase project:
+Create a new empty folder and inside of it, initialize a Firebase project:

 ```
 firebase init functions
 ```

+Select the following options:

-- Are you ready to proceed (Y/n): <kbd>y</kbd>
+- Are you ready to proceed (Y/n): `y`
 - Choose your account
 - Choose your project
-- What language would you like to use to write Cloud Functions?
-(JavaScript or TypeScript)
+- What language would you like to use to write Cloud Functions? `TypeScript`
 - Do you want to use ESLint to catch probable bugs and enforce style?
-(Y/n): <kbd>n</kbd>
+(Y/n): `n`
 - Do you want to install dependencies with npm now?
-(Y/n): <kbd>y</kbd>
+(Y/n): `y`

-Upgrade `firebase-admin` package:
+Upgrade `firebase-admin` package inside the functions folder:

 ```
 cd functions
 npm install firebase-admin@latest
 ```

-Install `@examind/ltijs-firestore-scheduler`:
+Install `@examind/ltijs-firestore-scheduler` inside the functions folder:

 ```
 cd functions